hibahnav/DataVis/Patents.md

-## Towards the Post-Pandemic World: A Closer Look at the Work-from-Home discussion
+## Towards the Post-Pandemic World: A Closer Look at the Work-from-Home Discussion

 With around 77% of the global workforce working from home full-time according to a report by Global Workplace Analytics, 2020 saw an explosion of google searches for “Zoom Fatigue”.